Published: Last Updated:

 - Price: $229

-I’ve used the Logitech MX Mini Mechanical as my daily driver for the past few years, and it really hasn’t let me down.
-Does it have all of the bells-and-whistles of some of the other models?
-No, it doesn’t.
-But damn if it just reliably works out of the box, and well into several years of heavy use.
+I used the Logitech MX Mini Mechanical as a daily driver for the past few years, and it really hasn’t let me down.
+Does it have all the bells and whistles of some of the other keyboards on this list?
+No. But it reliably works straight out of the box, and continues to do so after years of heavy use.

-I’ll go so far as to say its the best keyboard I’ve ever used, and is a big part of my own personal love affair with Logitech (the other being my MX Vertical Ergonomic mouse).
-It’ll hold a charge for weeks, connects over Bluetooth or Logitech’s 2.4Ghz ‘universal’ Bolt USB receiver, and feels absolutely fantastic to type on.
+I’ll go so far as to say it’s one of my favourite keyboards I’ve used, and a big part of my own personal fondness for Logitech gear, alongside my MX Vertical ergonomic mouse.
+It’ll hold a charge for weeks, connects over Bluetooth or Logitech’s 2.4GHz Logi Bolt USB receiver, and feels comfortable and consistent to type on day after day.

 Related: Logitech’s MX Mechanical Mini Keyboard Review: Substance over Style